beedemo/workflowLibs/README.md

 # workflowLibs
-Global Pipeline Libraries for SA Jenkins demo environments.
+Pipeline Global Libraries for SA Jenkins demo environments.

+For more information on setting and using Pipeline Global Libraries please the page on GitHub: https://github.com/jenkinsci/workflow-plugin/tree/master/cps-global-lib.

 ##Steps
 ####mavenProject